Bharat Agri Fert & Realty Ltd improves operational performance during Q3FY24; Total income up 10.5 per cent - www.lokmattimes.com

 Bharat Agri Fert & Realty Ltd improves operational performance during Q3FY24; Total income up 10.5 per cent

+Company has received commencement certificate upto 35 floors for G- WEMBLEY Tower thereby anticipated revenue of Rs.500 crore within ...

+Company has received commencement certificate upto 35 floors for G- WEMBLEY Tower thereby anticipated revenue of Rs.500 crore within 3 years.

-Mumbai (Maharashtra) [India], February 21: Mumbai-based Bharat Agri Fert & Realty Ltd engaged in the business of construction and development of Residential and Commercial Complexes, Manufacturing Fertilisers and Operating a Resort has reported improvement in the operational performance during the Q3FY24.
-Total income during the quarter increased 10.5 per cent to Rs.
+Mumbai (Maharashtra) [India], February 22: Mumbai-based Bharat Agri Fert & Realty Ltd engaged in the business of construction and development of Residential and Commercial Complexes, Manufacturing Fertilisers and Operating a Resort has reported improvement in the operational performance during the Q3FY24.
+Total income during the quarter increased 10.5% to Rs.
 6.57 crore.

 Highlights:-